Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 If no S parameter is given but the R1 parameter is used, the fan speed when the print was last paused will be set, this allows the pause.g macro to switch off the fans and have them resume when the print is resumed.
 If the R2 parameter is used, then the speeds of the print cooling fans associated with the current tool will be set to the remembered value (see above).
 R2 allows the configured fan speed to be passed between tools which is useful on multi extruder printers where the slicing software may not specify the fan speed on tool change and the tool change macros shut down fans when not in use.

 The T and H parameters allow a fan to be configured to operate in thermostatic mode, for example to use one of the fan channels to control the hot end fan.
-In this mode the fan will be on with the PWM set by the S parameter (subject to a minimum of 0.5) when the temperature of any of the heaters listed in the H parameter is at or above the trigger temperature set by the T parameter, and off otherwise.
+In this mode the fan will be on when the temperature of any of the heaters listed in the H parameter is at or above the trigger temperature set by the T parameter, and off otherwise.
 Thermostatic mode can be disabled using parameter H-1.
+In RRF 3.4 and later, the fan will run at the PWM specified by the X (maximum PWM) parameter (default 1.0).
+In RRF 3.3 and earlier, the fan will run at the PWM specified by the S parameter.

 In firmware 1.19 and later, the T parameter may be of the form Taaa:bbb where aaa is the temperature at/below which the fan should be fully off and bbb is the temperature at which the fan should be fully on.
 The PWM will be set proportionally if the temperature is between these limits.